How about: Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach

 The pristine sand spit of Ilha da Tavira serves is the main beach in Tavira and is definitely worth a visit.
 The beach has golden sands and clear, but surprisingly cold, waters and attracts a diverse section of people, from Portuguese tourists to locals.
 There are great tourist facilities on the island, including numerous cafes, shops and even a campsite.

-The Barril beach on the Ilha de Tavira
+The Ilha de Tavira beach

 The island is connected to Tavira by a regular and inexpensive ferry service.
 The beach extends for the length of the island and deserted sections can be just a short walk away.
 For more active visitors, the beach extends across to Barril Beach and the Anchor Cemetery.
 This is a 40 minute walk.
 For a guide to Tavira Beach please click here.